 4. Learn About the 4Rs of Facial Rejuvenation

 Associate and Fellow members receive free access to the 4Rs of Facial Rejuvenation.
 This online, self-paced course introduces participants to the concept of facial beautification, the facial aging process and how to apply the 4Rs of Aesthetics to restore beauty and youth to the face.

 5. Join Quarterly LIVE Presentations

 Associate members receive a 25% discount on the quarterly live, virtual clinical case presentation, demo and discussion.
 Hosted on Zoom, these presentations afford participants inside knowledge and experience only available at AAAMS.
 Fellow members have free access to this event.

 AAAMS memberships are valid only for currently licensed medical professionals 18 and older.
 If you are interested in expanding your network of professionals and adding more experience to your practice, join the AAAMS Aesthetic Network today!

-Take Your Practice to Fun New Heights With AAAMS
+Take Your Physician Assistant Career to Fun New Heights With AAAMS

 AAAMS makes it fast, easy, and affordable to earn your Botox and dermal filler certification and begin a new professional adventure.